mohamuhsin/form-story/README.md

 Under the just added <input>, add another <label> with a for attribute assigned a value of "no" that renders the text No on the webpage.

 This time, add a line break!

+**15.** The story that we’re creating this <form> for involves some sort of speed, so let’s give our users a dropdown list of speed options.

+Create a <label> and set the for attribute to "speed".
+The <label> should render the text: Relative speed (ends in -er):

+Then add a <select> element with an id and name of "speed".
+Add the required attribute to make this field mandatory.

+Insert a <br> after the closing <select> tag.
+The <select> element will be empty for now.